Pontiac Bonneville Ignition Module Keeps Blowing

 I am at a loss here and really think it must be an overcharging or voltage spike issue, but like I said it seemed to charge NORMAL voltage.
 The coils maybe?
 I'd like any help you could give.
 Please and thanks, Ben.

 Talking to the guys we have never seen something like this.
 About the only thing we can think of to keep blowing an ignition module is a bad coil spiking the module.
 I have seen several times these 3800 ignition coils have a crack in one and under a heavy load will arc to ground through the module.
 That is very bad.

 Try spraying a little water on the coil while doing a brake torque to see if spark jumps out of one of the coils.
 You would hear it and see it too.
 This will put a heavy load on the ignition system and cause any problems to show itself.

 Make sure the ground is good.
-The module gets its ground through the bottom of the module on the bracket.
-If there is corrosion, that will effect the ground resistance.
-Best to check ground continuity with a DVOM from the car to the negative battery terminal.
+The module gets it's ground through the bottom of the module on the bracket.
+If there is corrosion between the module and bracket that will effect the ground resistance.
+Best to check ground continuity with a DVOM from the car chassis or engine to the negative battery terminal.